-|Equity finance||New investment units will be issued for the purpose of increasing AUM and enhancing profitability upon factoring in key variables such as LTV(Note1), dilution of existing investment units and unit price, as well as prevailing financial and economic market conditions.|
+|Equity finance||New investment units will be issued for the purpose of increasing AUM and enhancing profitability after factoring in key variables such as LTV(Note1), dilution of existing investment units and unit price, as well as prevailing financial and economic market conditions.|

-|Debt finance||Debt fund-raising initiatives will factor in the Upon making borrowings and issuing investment corporation bonds (including short-term investment corporation bonds), due consideration will be given to the balance between the mobility of fund procurement and financial stability as well as to the characteristics of the property.
+|Debt finance||Upon making borrowings and issuing investment corporation bonds (including short-term investment corporation bonds), due consideration will be given to the balance between the mobility of fund procurement and financial stability as well as to the characteristics of the property.
 Specifically, fund procurement means (loans/investment corporation bonds), the ratio of long-term loans, ratio of loans with fixed interest rates, diversification of maturity, unsecured or secured, etc. will be discussed.|

-|LTV||To operate at a conservative level with an upper limit of 50% for LTV in principle.|
+|LTV||To operate at a conservative level with an upper limit of 50% for LTV, in principle.|

-|Cash management||Effective and proper cash management will be conducted by accurately understanding demand for funds in the portfolio through constant monitoring.(Note2)|
+|Cash management||Effective and proper cash management will be conducted by accurately understanding demand for funds in the portfolio through constant monitoring(Note2)|

-- LTV (loan-to-value) ratio means the proportion of the balance of its borrowings and outstanding corporate bonds issued against its total assets
+- LTV (loan-to-value) ratio means the proportion of the balance of its borrowings and outstanding corporate bonds issued against total assets

-Distribution in excess of profits
+Distribution in excess of earnings